OpusCapita/react-crudeditor/README.md

 Argument | Type | Description
 ---|---|---
-item | object | An entity item which *external operation* was called upon. view | string | View ID at the time when *external operation* was called.<br />See [props.view](#editorcomponent-propsview) state | object | Full View State at the time when *external operation* was called.<br />See [props.state](#editorcomponent-propsstate)
+instance | object | An entity instance which *external operation* was called upon. view | string | View ID at the time when *external operation* was called.<br />See [props.view](#editorcomponent-propsview) state | object | Full View State at the time when *external operation* was called.<br />See [props.state](#editorcomponent-propsstate)